The course program comprises the following:

 Objectives

-The goal of this course is to provide a detailed overview of biomedical and health informatics to those who will work at the interface of healthcare and information technology (IT).
+The goal of the 10×10 International Course on Health Informatics (also known as Gateway to Health Informatics) is to provide a detailed overview of biomedical informatics and artificial intelligence (AI) to those who will work at the interface of healthcare and information technology (IT).
 The course also aims to provide an entry point for those wishing further study (and/or career development) in the field.
 It provides a broad understanding of the field from the vantage point of those who implement, lead, and develop IT solutions for improving health, healthcare, public health, and biomedical research.
-It provides up-to-date details on current events in the field, including electronic health records, data standards and interoperability, clinical decision support, healthcare data analytics, population health, patient engagement, and telemedicine.
-It also describes and sets the context for new technologies, such as SMART on FHIR, wearables, and blockchain.
+It provides up-to-date details on current events in the field, including electronic health records, data standards and interoperability, clinical decision support, machine learning, population health, patient engagement, and telehealth.
+It also describes and sets the context for newer technologies, such as SMART on FHIR, large language models (LLMs), generative AI, and wearables.
 Although the course has a clinical orientation, many non-clinicians working in health IT environments have found the course accessible and the knowledge gained invaluable to their professional development.

 The course is offered in two parts:

-The course is an adaptation of the on-line Introduction to Biomedical and Health Informatics class currently taught in the OHSU biomedical and health informatics education program.
+The course is an adaptation of the on-line Introduction to Biomedical Informatics and Artificial Intelligence class currently taught in the OHSU biomedical informatics education program.
 This survey course provides a broad overview of the field, highlighting the key issues and challenges for the field.
 The course is taught in a completely asynchronous manner, i.e., there are no “scheduled” classes.
 However, students must keep up with the course materials so they can benefit from the interactive discussion with faculty and other students.
 The course uses the following teaching modalities:

 - Interactive threaded discussion – Students engage in discussion on important issues using the on-line threaded discussion forums.
 An on-line faculty moderator helps keep the discussion on track.